Home » All Posts » Main Meals » Oven-Baked Walleye Recipe

 Baked Walleye Recipe Ingredients - walleye fillets, white onion, olive oil and seasoned salt and pepper.

-Using a standard baking sheet, cut a piece of foil that is double the size of the sheet pan.
-Cover the sheet pan with ½ of the foil so that the shiny side is down, and the dull side of the foil is up.
+Step 2: Prepare the Baking Sheet: Using a standard baking sheet, cut a piece of foil that is double the size of the sheet pan.
+Cover the sheet pan with ½ of the foil so that the shiny side is down and the dull side is up.
+The idea is to be able to fold the other ½ of the foil over the fish and seal it to cook.
+Spread olive oil on the sheet pan foil.
+Sprinkle some of the seasoned salt and pepper onto the oiled foil.

-Lay the walleye fillets in a single layer on top of the seasoned oil, making sure that you are doing this on the sheet pan.
+Step 3: Arrange the Walleye Fillets: Lay the walleye fillets in a single layer on top of the seasoned oil, making sure to do this on the sheet pan.
+Lightly season the fish fillets one last time.

 Sliced onion on-top of walleye fillets.